curios157/Quadratic-congruence-solver/README.md

 A solver for quadratic congruence equations `ax^2 + bx + c = d (mod n)`.
 Coefficients must be passed as command line arguments in the illustrated order and for other coefs than the modulus n allowed value range is `[-2^63+2, 2^63-2]` and for n `[2, 2^63-2]`.
 Notice that when setting coef a to 0, the solver finds solutions to a linear equation.
 Solutions, if exist, are given as members of the ring `Z/nZ`.
 In most cases, the solver should be able to find all solutions for a solvable equation but there can be few cases where only a subset of the complete set of solutions is returned.

 ## Use ##
 Following examples use Rust's package manager Cargo to build and then run the binary file.
-If needed, one can separate these steps.

 When running the following command, please set numerical values instead of placeholders a etc. Two dashes separate Cargo's and binary arguments.
 ```Rust